Truck Accident Lawyer

 The Work We Do in Truck Accident Cases

 As with all cases we handle, when we’re hired to represent you in a commercial trucking accident case, we prepare the claim as if we will go to trial.
 First, we obtain the data from the driver’s logbook, the truck’s black box and ECM records.
-We also immediately send experts to investigate the scene of the accident and the vehicles involved in the truck crash.
+We also immediately send experts to investigate the scene of the accident, including the vehicles involved in the truck crash.

 Since our attorneys have handled many commercial trucking cases in the past, we have strong relationships with witnesses and investigators ready to prove your case.
 This can be incredibly advantageous when it comes to receiving the full and fair value of your case.
 We consult with our client’s treating doctors and as well as our medical experts to determine the severity of our client’s injuries, and the cost and frequency of medical care our clients will require in the future.